Merging Rate of Opinions via Optimal Transport on Random Measures: Introduction

 \section{Introduction}

-In a Bayesian framework the distribution of the observations $(X_i)_{i\ge1}$ is modelled through a random parameter $\theta$.
-As the data arrives the (prior) distribution of $\theta$ gets updated through conditional probability into the distribution of $\theta|X_1,\dots,X_n$, known as the posterior distribution.
-This allows one to make online inference on the parameter or on specific functionals of interest, as well as predictions on future observations.
-A long-standing topic in Bayesian statistics is to understand and quantify the inferential impact of different priors on $\theta$ (see, e.g., \cite{DiaconisFreedman1986, Berger1990, Gustafson1996, InsuaRuggieri2000}).
-The role of the impact is two-fold: Ideally one would like small perturbations of the prior to have a small impact for robustness, but also large variations of the prior to have a considerable impact.
-The latter ensures flexibility to the model, which, at least for a finite sample size, should be able to adapt to different prior opinions on the data-generating mechanism.
+In a Bayesian framework the distribution of the observations $(X_i)_{i\ge1}$ is usually modelled through a random parameter $\theta$.
+As the data arrives the prior distribution $\mathcal{L}(\theta)$ gets updated through conditional probability into $\mathcal{L}(\theta|X_1,\dots,X_n)$, known as the posterior distribution.
+A long-standing topic in Bayesian statistics is to understand and quantify the inferential impact of different priors on $\theta$.
+A natural way to proceed is to compute, for two different priors $\mathcal{L}(\theta^1)$ and $\mathcal{L}(\theta^2)$, a distance between their posteriors